 Babies with CHT are unable to produce enough of the hormone thyroxine.
 This hormone is important for normal mental and physical development.
 Early treatment, which includes giving thyroxine as a medicine, will help your baby to develop normally.
 Without early diagnosis and treatment, it can lead to slower than normal growth and severe learning difficulties.
 It can also be fatal in some cases.

-If you do not want your baby to have all or some of the tests, you will be asked to sign a form confirming that the reasons for testing have been explained to you, and that you understand the possible consequences of your baby not being tested.
+If you decide not to have your baby tested for one, some or all of the conditions, you’ll be asked to sign a form confirming that the reasons for testing have been explained to you, and that you understand the possible effects of your baby not being screened.
+Please note it’s only possible to test for all six inherited metabolic disorders at once.